monash-human-power/MHP-website/src/markdown/subteams.md

       aspects of the bike.
 There are no windows on our fairing, so the rider relies on this sub-team for vision.
 They design the camera and data acquisition system to improve the rider's safety and performance.
-The systems consist of Raspberry Pi, microcontrollers, and a network of sensors.
+The systems consist of Raspberry Pis, microcontrollers, and a network of sensors.
 They also create custom software to view and analyse data from field testing and control different systems on the bike.
     button_text: ""